fereidoun-moradi/RoomTemp/README.md

 The <a href="https://github.com/fereidoun-moradi/extraction_Function">extraction function</a> generates a list of labels for silent (tau) transtions.

-# Example 1: Temperature Control System (simplified version).
+# Example: Temperature Control System (simplified version).
 Input state space a <a href="https://github.com/fereidoun-moradi/Abstraction-tool/blob/main/RV-Example.rebeca">Timed Rebeca</a> model (<a href="https://github.com/fereidoun-moradi/cast_function/blob/main/temp_graph_org.pdf">state dransition diagram</a>): <a href="https://github.com/fereidoun-moradi/cast_function/blob/main/RV-Example.statespace">state space file</a>

 The example is a reactive system and its diagram shows that it has recurrent behavior.
 Each state shows state variables 'temperature', which its value is changed when the action 'tempchange' is executed.
 The  'time + = 10' denotes that the logical time progresses by 10 units of time.
 Transitions show the enabled actions at the states and the progress of time.